Close Menu

 If your employer fails to provide you with breaks or discourages you from taking them, they must pay you one additional hour at your regular rate for each day you didn’t get a meal or rest break.

-What is a Valid Meal or Rest Break?
+What Constitutes a Valid Meal or Rest Break?

 Common Meal and Break Violations